speechbrain/speechbrain/recipes/LibriSpeech/ASR/transducer/README.md

 ### WER vs chunk size & left context

-**Note:** High-level streaming inference code is not currently available.

 The following matrix presents the Word Error Rate (WER%) achieved on LibriSpeech `test-clean` with various chunk sizes (in ms) and left context sizes (in # of chunks).